markomanninen/hyml/doc/tests.rst

 Test main features
 ------------------

-Assert tests for all main features of HyML.
-There should be no output after running these.
+Assert tests for all main features of HyML library.
+There should be no output after running these tests.
 If there is, then *Houston, we have a problem!*

 .. code-block:: hylang

     ;;;;;;;;;
     ; basic ;
     ;;;;;;;;;

     ; empty things
     (assert (= (ml) ""))
     (assert (= (ml"") ""))